zussel/matador/README.md

     $ cd build
     $ cmake ..

-Then you can build oos from sources:
+Then you can build matador from sources:

     $ make